inspektor-gadget/inspektor-gadget/docs/guides/trace/open.md

 Using the trace open gadget, we can see which processes open what files.
-We can simply filter for the pod "mypod" and omit specifying the node, thus traceing on all nodes for pod "mypod":
+We can simply filter for the pod "mypod" and omit specifying the node, thus tracing on all nodes for a pod called "mypod":

 ```bash
 $ kubectl gadget trace open --podname mypod